 Here is the fun part!
 Since you’ll be making your RV home for a while, you should make it feel that way too.

-Make the inside feel cozy with soft mattresses, bedding, cozy rugs, throw pillows, and soft towels for the bathroom.
-Many people choose to lose the brown RV colors in favor of painting the inside fun or more homelike colors.
-Hang up some family pictures or your favorite artwork using wall putty.
+Make the inside of your motorhome cozy with soft mattresses, bedding, cozy rugs, throw pillows, and soft towels for the bathroom.
+Many people choose to lose the brown RV colors in favor of painting the inside fun or brighter colors.
+Hang up some family pictures or your favorite artwork using wall putty or Command strips.

-Make the outside welcoming by rolling out mats and a doormat and setting up a table and chairs for seating and dining.
+Make the outside welcoming by rolling out mats and a fun doormat, and set up a table and chairs for seating and dining.
 Add some lighting with light strands and solar yard lights.
-It’s also a good idea to determine where your outdoor firepit will be before setting up your outdoor firepit with extra rocks and nice chairs.
+Get a nice propane outdoor firepit, or line a dug-out firepit with nice rocks and surround it with comfortable chairs.

 What To Use To Act As Your RV Foundation

 We briefly touched on the RV foundation at the beginning of this article, but it’s worth mentioning again.
-Many experts have weighed in on the best foundation.
+Many experts have weighed in on the best foundation ideas.

 If you’re not going to be setting up on the pavement, there are some other options.
 However, depending on the soil, you will need more than just the jack stands on bare ground.